mandafischer/mandafischer.github.io/teaching.md

 •	Undergraduate research student (4 months) | P. Tajbakhsh (2019)

+### **Invited Guest Lecturer** | University of Toronto (April 2019)
+•	PSY493H1 Cognitive Neuroscience

+I gave an in-depth presentation and review on perceptual grouping and music research.
+Feedback from students (N = 12), Items on scale from 1-5: **4.7** overall in terms of clarity of content, delivery, organization, use of visual aids, enthusiasm, responsiveness to questions, overall lecturer quality.

 ### **Tutorial leader** | University of Toronto
 •	PSY202H (Statistics II)